skeeven1/README-homework/README.md

 * Fixed responsive for small devices including : Nokia 3310
 * Fixed a bug where the police was set to default when switching windows [only in 12.25.8 version]
 * Fixed the posts scrolling not working
+* Adjusted the navigation bar size when fullscreen
 * Fixed minor bugs
 * Updated files localization